thulab/iot-benchmark/README.md

 ![IoT Benchmark Architecture](https://github.com/apache/iotdb/assets/46039728/1fbf027d-0955-4de6-b727-57dbeaf2a5ab)

-IoT-Benchmark is a benchmarking tool used to evaluate the performance of time series databases and real-time databases in the Industrial Internet of Things (IIoT) scenario.
+IoT Benchmark is a benchmarking tool used to evaluate the performance of time series databases and real-time databases in the Industrial Internet of Things (IIoT) scenario.
 It has the following features:
 1. **Cross-platform support**: Supports mainstream operating systems, and can start tests and obtain results through simple commands.
 2. **Integrates multiple test functions in one, able to meet diverse test needs**:
    1. Generates periodic time series data according to the configuration and directly inserts and queries.